pateketrueke/pateketrueke.github.io/src/pages/cv.md

   > Required to be online, I can setup things on free SaaS and paid solutions.

+- MongoDB, PostgreSQL and SQLite are my favourite databases.

+  > I have managed and built services and platforms using one or many of them at once.

 - Bitbucket, Gitlab, GitHub for VCS

   > Feel free to delete everything on your side, I'll never do the same.
 I do the backup!

-- TravisCI and Jenkins for CI/CD
+- TravisCI, CircleCI or Jenkins for CI/CD

   > Of course I'm not lazy, I just prefer for CI to finish my job.
+Btw, I use GitHub actions as well.

+### What I'm looking for?

+- I want to be challenged

+  > I really like the challenge I can handle, due i'm not an expert, rockstar, ninja, 10x or whatever
+  > &mdash; but anything well-defined will convince me and anyone else if you ask me.

+- I want to be productive

+  > I like to craft web stuff carefully, not guided by the trend but constructed through architectural choices
+  > &mdash; also I'll try to not waste our time and money as modern non-sense.

+- I want to be efficient

+  > I'll never use a backend stack to just render a landing page and few forms, or vice versa,
+  > I would avoid to build a complex application entirely on the frontend &mdash; and I hope you get into the topic...

 ### What I've been doing?

 - Full-stack developer &hearts; AgaveLab <br> Jan.
 2018 (&hellip;)

-  > Been here is like the renaissance of my career.
-Most of the stuff I've been studying on the past suddendly is here.
-  > So I decided to stay as long as I can and encourage others to also build their own careers.
+  > I manage myself as generalist, from bash scripts to E2E features on web applications of any kind.
+  > My actual stack is entirely based on NodeJS but I can switch to whatever is needed.

 - Freelance full-stack web developer <br> Feb.
 2017 &mdash; Dec.
 2017 (GDL)